javascript-tutorial/fa.javascript.info/1-js/06-advanced-functions/04-var/article.md

 ## Summary

-There are two main differences of `var`:
+There are two main differences of `var` compared to `let/const`:

 1. `var` variables have no block scope, their visibility is scoped to current function, or global, if declared outside function.
 2. `var` declarations are processed at function start (script start for globals).

 There's one more very minor difference related to the global object, that we'll cover in the next chapter.

-These differences are actually a bad thing most of the time.
-First, we can't create block-local variables.
-And hoisting just creates more space for errors.
-So, for new scripts `var` is used exceptionally rarely.
+These differences make `var` worse than `let` most of the time.
+Block-level variables is such a great thing.
+That's why `let` was introduced in the standard long ago, and is now a major way (along with `const`) to declare a variable.